The Basics of Understanding Tarot Cards

 Suit of Pentacles

-The suit of Pentacles gives us insight on our finances and possessions.
+The suit of Pentacles gives us insight into our finances and possessions.
 The Pentacles or Coins take us through our journey with wealth.
 It is important to understand that our riches are not just about money, it is also about how rich we are with all aspects of our life.
 The season associated with Pentacles is winter.
-Earth is the element and ruled by the fire signs Sagittarius, Aries and Leo.
+Earth is the element and ruled by the Earth signs Taurus, Virgo, and Capricorn.

 Studying the suit of Pentacles tells a story of the journey of accumulating possessions and wealth.
 The story includes learning and honing your skills to create more wealth.
 The ace starts the story off with one pentacle and ends with the ten of pentacles representing inheritance and old money.

 The court cards have the traits of the fire astrological signs.
-The king of pentacles has the entrepreneur trait of Sagittarius, the queen's traits are Leo, the knight has the energy of all three fire signs, the page is focused on creating the goal with the logical trait of Aries.
+The king of pentacles has the entrepreneur trait of Taurus, the queen's traits are Virgo, the knight has the energy of all three fire signs, the page is focused on creating the goal with the logical trait of Capricorn.

 The suit of the court card depicts the traits of their associated astrological sign.
-For example, the king of wands could mean an older man that is a Virgo or has Virgo traits.
-On a more spiritual level, the king of wands could be suggesting that you need to act like a Virgo in the question at hand.
+For example, the king of wands could mean an older man that is an Aries or has Aries traits.
+On a more spiritual level, the king of wands could be suggesting that you need to act like an Aries in the question at hand.

 The Number Value of Tarot